jxxcarlson/blockParser/README.md

 and `parse` have left inverses.
 There is also a module `Edit` exposing a function which implements incremental parsing.
 By *incremental*, we mean that when the source text is edited, one does not have to re-parse the entire document to obtain a valid parse tree.
-Indeed, it is often only a small amount of text.
+Many edits require one to re-parse a small fraction of the source text.
 Such a capability makes possible interactive editing of documents which which are parsed, then rendered in real time.
 The strategy for doing this is explained in section 10 of `.docs/PARSE.md`

 The implementation language used in this project is [Elm](https:elm-lang.org), a statically typed language of pure functions.

-**NOTE.** This project is an experiment, and in a great state of flux, so it is not a good idea to rely on it for anything at the moment.
+**NOTE.** This project is an experiment, and in a great state of flux.
+At the moment it is not a good idea to rely on it for anything.
 Also, there is a good deal of cruft that needs to be removed.
 I will do this shortly.